jastew/gym/_classes/strength-and-conditioning.md

 &nbsp;

-### If you want to lose weight , gain &nbsp;lean muscle in a friendly environment then our S & C classes are for you.
+### If you want to lose weight , gain lean muscle in a friendly environment then our S & C classes are for you.
 Each class is held in a small group format to motivate and inspire you to achieve your fitness potential .

 &nbsp;